Get set to dispose of old electronics

 Column: Randy Tuchtenhagen, Solid Waste Officer

 The electronic collection program offered by the Freeborn County Environmental Services Department has been operating since 2002, and collections have always been held at the Freeborn County Fairgrounds.
-There are other options for disposal of electronics, most of them being outside of Freeborn County — in Owatonna, the Twin Cities.
+There are other options for disposal of electronics just like this obsolete integrated circuits, most of them being outside of Freeborn County — in Owatonna, the Twin Cities.

 The city of Albert Lea will take electronics at its transfer station on West Richway Drive.
 Prices vary depending upon where you take your electronic units for disposal.